Chanakya-Raam/ReadTheDocs/docs/index.rst

 - **Rate Limiting**: The Irasus API may enforce rate limits to prevent misuse.
 Handle rate limit responses (HTTP 429) in your application.
 - **Error Handling**: Make sure to handle common error statuses like `400 Bad Request`, `401 Unauthorized`, `403 Forbidden`, `404 Not Found`, and `500 Internal Server Error`.
-- **Testing**: Test all endpoints in a staging environment before going live.

 Getting Started
 ---------------